US STOCKS-Wall Street closes higher as earnings reports soothe investor fears | Business

 - United States

-The S&P 500 and the Dow closed higher on Wednesday as investors eyed better than expected third-quarter earnings from U.S. companies.
-While the Nasdaq lagged as technology stocks took a breather, the Dow Jones Industrials Average surpassed its previous record reached in mid-August while the benchmark S&P 500 index came within five points of its early September record during the session.
+The S&P 500 and the Dow climbed on Wednesday with the Dow hitting an intraday record high as investors eyed better than expected third-quarter earnings from U.S. companies.
+While the Nasdaq lagged as technology stocks took a breather, the Dow Jones Industrials Average surpassed its previous record reached in mid-August before paring gains during the session.
+The benchmark S&P 500 index came within five points of its early September record at its peak for the day.

 And while U.S. companies have been citing supply chain problems and higher costs during their earnings calls, investors have been relieved so far that they seem to be able to maintain profit margins by passing on costs to customers, according to Jack Janasiewicz, strategist and portfolio manager at Natixis Investment Managers Solutions.
 "Earnings are what matter and thus far what we've seen have actually been better than expected.
 Margins are actually holding up, said Janasiewicz.

 "The bar was set pretty low coming into (earnings season) so that makes things a little easier ...
 Things are coming out, so far, better than expected.
 That's putting upward pressure on stocks."
 With just about 14% of S&P 500 third-quarter reports in, analysts were expecting earnings for the benchmark index to rise 33% from the year-ago quarter.
-More than 85% of those who reported beat expectations, according to the latest data from Refinitiv.
+More than 85% of earnings beat expectations, according to the latest Refinitiv data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)